ambiot/documents/docs/source/ambd_arduino/examples/peripheral/IR - Transmit IR NEC Raw Data And Decode.rst

   |8|

-  Figure 8: Pin configuration of the IR Receiver and Ameba RTL8722
+  Figure 8: Pin configuration of the IR Receiver and AMB21/AMB22

-Figure 9 and Figure 10 shows the pin configuration of IR Emitter and Receiver with Ameba RTL8722DM MINI.
+Figure 9 and Figure 10 shows the pin configuration of IR Emitter and Receiver with AMB23.

   |7-1|